 Patrol Operations provide the majority of police interaction with the public.
 This division is comprised of the men and women who daily serve the public by patrolling the City of San Luis streets and responding to calls for service.The San Luis Police Department Patrol Division is made of four patrol squads.
 Each patrol squad has a sergeant assigned to them along with several patrol officers.
 The patrol division is the backbone of the police department which is responsible for patrolling 33 square miles of city limits.
 Officers also patrol the outskirts of the city and assist other police departments on a daily basis.
 The duties of the patrol division is to ensure public safety and to respond to calls for service.

-Sergeant Sauceda is a 17-year veteran of the police department.
-Sergeant Sauceda’s previous assignments have included being assigned as a Detective.
-Sergeant Sauceda is a Field Training Coordinators, General Instructor, the Reserve Officer Program Coordinator, Citizens Academy Coordinator and is the main contact person for the Civilian Ride along Program.
+Sergeant Sauceda’s previous assignments have included being assigned as a Detective and a Field Training Officer.
+Sergeant Sauceda is a General Instructor and served as the Field Training Coordinator, the Reserve Officer Program Coordinator, and was the Citizens Academy Coordinator.
 Sergeant Sauceda is a graduate of the Arizona Western Collage Law Enforcement Training Academy (LETA).

-Corporal Miller is a 12-year veteran of the police department.
-Corporal Miller previous assignments have included being assigned to Patrol Division and Canine Unit.
-Corporal Miller is a General Instructor, Physical Fitness Instructor, and ICS Instructor.
-Corporal Miller is a graduate of the United States Border Patrol Canine Academy in El Paso, Texas (CCEP), the Arizona Department of Corrections Service Dog Academy, and Glendale Community College Law Enforcement Training Academy (LETA).
+Sergeant D. Miller is a General Instructor, Physical Fitness Instructor, Defensive Tactics Instructor, High Risk Stops Instructor and ICS Instructor.
+Sergeant D. Miller is a graduate of the United States Border Patrol Canine Academy in El Paso, Texas (CCEP), the Arizona Department of Corrections Service Dog Academy, and Glendale Community College Law Enforcement Training Academy (LETA).